sebaraj/Jim/README.md

-## Multi-GPU Jacobi Solver for 2D Laplace equations
+## Multi-GPU Jacobi Solvers for 2D Laplace equations

 This repository contains the following implementations of the Jacobi method for solving 2D Laplace equations using C++, CUDA, NCCL, NVSHMEM, OpenMP, and MPI.